-(This post is inspired by reading the final chapter of Terry Eagleton’s “Culture and the Death of God.”
+(This post is part of a series inspired by reading Scott Timberg’s “Culture Crash: the killing of the creative class.”
 Read all the book club entries)

 One of the things I like best about Culture Crash is the way it does away with the some of our more cherished delusions about artists.
 Delusions that make artists seem like bad-asses, but don’t actually help with the whole “being an artist” thing.

 The introduction nicely dispatched with the idea that artists in the modern era are uniformly hostile to the bourgeoisie middle class: in fact they mostly were the bourgeoisie middle class.
 They might have been the last to tell you, but,it was true all the same.